Jake-Holmes/narrabeen-srs/README.md

 	Version 0.0.1-dev:
 	* Includes a static web page being served but this is purely for development purposes.
 The final project will NOT be serving webpages through Python/flask.
 	* This version also includes a development server.
-The full production server will now be the flask built in server.
+The full production server will not be the flask built in server.
-	* A simple verison of getting the API menu and getting all possible dishes has been implemented.
+	* A simple verison of getting the API menu and getting all dishes has been implemented.

 3. Directory Structure